timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

                 …       |   …   |
     ```

-    The key feature with any time-series data used by Grafana is that it must
+    Check that your data meets Grafana's requirements for graphing time series.
-    have a column named `time` with timestamp data.
-The other columns used for
+    The data must have a column named `time`, containing timestamps.
+Other
-    graphing data can have different names, but each time-series chart must have
-    a `time` column in the results.
-For the time-series visualization,
+    columns can be named as you like.
+For the time-series visualization, the
-    the timestamp values must be in ascending order or you receive an error.
+    timestamps must be in ascending order.
+Otherwise, you get an error.

 1. Select `Time series` as your visualization type.